troymarshall/cit-world/presentation/cit-world.md

 ---

+## Expectations

+- You must participate in discussion in order to get credit for completing requirements.
+- A discussion on world citizenship is not a political debate, keep politics to a minimum.
+- Complete homework prior to session 2 and 3.

+---

 ## Citizenship in the World Merit Badge Requirements

 1. Explain what citizenship in the world means to you and what you think it takes to be a